 The interest rate at which the fair value of these soft loans have been made is arrived at by taking the Council's prevailing cost of borrowing and adding an allowance for the risk that the loans might not be repaid.
-As the Council is debt free, the Council's prevailing cost of borrowing is the Public Works Loan Board rate for the duration of the loans, in these cases 1.20% and 1.53% for Abbeycroft Leisure and Haverhill Community Sports Association respectively.
-The additional allowance for the risk of default is 2.5% for both loans.
+As the Council is debt free, the Council's prevailing cost of borrowing is the Public Works Loan Board rate for the duration of the loans, in this case 1.97% for Haverhill Community Sports Association.
+The additional allowance for the risk of default is 2.5%.